Expo 2020: Bids and bidding

-São Paulo was eliminated from contention after the first round of votes.
-Izmir was knocked out in the second.
+São Paulo was eliminated from contention after the first round of votes. İzmir was knocked out in the second.
 Yekaterinburg lost to Dubai in the third and final round of voting.

 Dubai Expo

 The UAE selected the theme "Connecting Minds, Creating the Future" and the sub-themes Sustainability, Mobility and Opportunity.
+Expo 2020 Dubai has not only generated learnings for future expos, it has become a powerful symbol of national pride.
+It has reimagined the idea of Expo into something bigger: Expo Forever.

 On 27 November 2013, when Dubai won the right to host the Expo 2020, fireworks erupted at the world's tallest building, Burj Khalifa.
 A national holiday was declared the following day for all educational institutions across the country.
 The staging of the world fair and the preparations leading up to it are expected to result in 277,000 new jobs in the UAE, an injection of nearly $40 billion into the economy, and an increase in visitors of at least 25 million and up to 100 million.
 Jumeirah Lake Towers, was given the name "Burj 2020" in honour of the World Expo 2020.